radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security-and-access-controls.md

 A subject is whom the access control rule applies to.
 The subject types that can be associated with access control rules are described below:

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – It is recommended to define access controls on subjects that are located in a RadiantOne Universal Directory (HDAP) store or persistent cache.
+>It is recommended to define access controls on subjects that are located in a RadiantOne Universal Directory (HDAP) store or persistent cache.
 This prevents possible performance or network issues involved with RadiantOne connecting to a backend directory in order to enforce authorization.
-If your ACI’s require subjects that are located in backend directories, make sure that the backend is configured for high availability and that the [RadiantOne data source](concepts#data-source) is configured with the failover servers appropriately.**
+If your ACI’s require subjects that are located in backend directories, make sure that the backend is configured for high availability and that the [RadiantOne data source](concepts#data-source) is configured with the failover servers appropriately.

 -	Users – applicable to any specific user(s).
 -	Groups – applicable to a group of users.
 If the group is a nested group in HDAP, enable Main Control Panel > Settings > Security > Access Control > [Enable Nested Groups](access-control#enable-nested-groups) and configure [Linked Attribute](interception#linked-attributes) settings from Main Control Panel > Settings > Interception > Special Attributes Handling.